SaladTechnologies/mds/inference-server/README.md

 ### Test Result

 The server is configured to buffer up to 8 requests, processing them in batches of 4.
-Any requests beyond this limit are immediately rejected as a back-pressure mechanism, encouraging the client application to manage traffic proactively.
-This may involve stopping the acceptance of new user requests early during congestion, rather than allowing them to be dropped within the system due to timeouts.
+Any requests beyond this limit are immediately rejected as a back-pressure mechanism, encouraging the client application to manage traffic and resource proactively.
+This may involve implementing flow control to stop accepting new user requests early during congestion, rather than allowing them to be dropped within the system due to timeouts, or adjusting the replica count of a container group to align with system load.

 The server should also be capable of responding to health queries during GPU inference, displaying various status indicators such as READY, BUSY, and FAILED.
 These statuses can be used to inform the load balancer or the I/O worker whether to continue forwarding traffic to the inference server based on its current state.

-The code also simulates server-side errors, such as processing timeouts, to test and evaluate the client application's handling of such issues.
+The code also simulates server-side errors, such as processing timeouts, to test and evaluate the client application's handling of such issues, such as implementing retry logic for occasional errors.

 ![server_info](server_info.png)